maciejhirsz/Voo/README.md

 4. **Just JavaScript**

    No build tools, no precompiled templates, no HTML.
 Syntax ought to be simple enough to render JSX unnecessary.

-> Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better.

-  — Edsger W. Dijkstra, 1984